yext/pages-starter-react-locations/README.md

 `yext pages generate-test-data` - pull an example set of `localData` from your account.
 This command is packaged within `npm run dev'.

-`yext pages build` - Runs a production build against your `localData`: part one of `npm run build:serve`
+`npm run build` - Runs a production build against your `localData`: part one of `npm run build:serve`

-`yext pages serve` - Runs a local server against your production-built files: part two of `npm run build:serve`
+`npm run serve` - Runs a local server against your production-built files: part two of `npm run build:serve`

 `npm run fmt` - Automatically formats all code